 - ENVH 546 Pesticides and Public Health

 - PEDS 530 Homeless Youth and Their Medical Care

-If you wish another course to be considered for completion of the second requirement please contact the HHP manager (firstname.lastname@example.org).
+If you wish another course to be considered for completion of the second requirement please contact the HHP Director (firstname.lastname@example.org).

 - Modules Online: Must complete and pass 8 instructional modules with their associated tests, preferably before the beginning of your clinical phase.

 Component 2: Clinical Experience